WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 </details>

 Once you’ve run kraken2, you can perform post-processing with bracken.
-Bracken takes into account information from all the reads and may reassign some reads to better fit the overall profile.
+Kraken2 sometimes produces lots of misclassifications, meaning you can get thousands of species at a low level, many of which won't be real.
+Bracken takes into account information from all the reads and may reassign some reads to better fit the overall profile, and generally reduces the number of misclassifications.

 **7. Write a command to run bracken on your kraken2 output.**